Kotlin/kotlinx.serialization/docs/formats.md

 By default, Kotlin `ByteArray` instances are encoded as **major type 4**.
 When **major type 2** is desired, then the [`@ByteString`][ByteString] annotation can be used.
+Moreover, the `alwaysUseByteString` configuration switch allows for globally preferring **major type 2** without needing to annotate every `ByteArray` in a class hierarchy.

 <!--- INCLUDE
 import kotlinx.serialization.*